Ron-David/realtime-tictactoe-distributed/README.md

 ## 🤖 AI Usage

-AI tools were used to:
+AI tools (**ChatGPT** and **Gemini**) were used throughout the entire development of this project.

-- Explore architecture options (Redis pub/sub vs server federation)
-- Draft initial WebSocket server and CLI client code
+I relied on AI to:

+- Generate the initial end-to-end solution (servers, client, Redis sync)
+- Explore and compare architectural approaches
-- Design the message protocol and edge-case handling
+- Draft the WebSocket protocol and core game logic

-After AI generation, I:

-- Implemented atomic Redis transactions
-- Simplified disconnect/reset behavior
+- Quickly iterate on implementation details

+My role focused on:

-- Refactored and commented code for readability
+- Reviewing and understanding the generated code
-- Verified correctness with multi-server testing

----

-## 🧩 Assumptions

-- Single shared game (no rooms)
-- Two active players (X and O); others are spectators
-- Game resets when a player disconnects

----

-## ✅ Evaluation Coverage
+- Refactoring for clarity and structure (splitting files, improving readability)
+- Fixing bugs discovered during real execution (e.g. reset behavior, duplicate events)

-- Real-time sync across servers
+- Verifying correctness through manual testing across two servers
-- Two independent backends
-- CLI client
-- Validation and win/draw detection
-- Clear protocol and readable code
+- Refining edge cases and improving developer / user experience